Semantic Relevance of Keywords

 The server can send, for display, the keywords.

-One keyword category can be indicated as selected, and another can be indicated as unselected based on the comparison.
+One keyword category can get indicated as selected, and another can get indicated as unselected based on the comparison.

 In computer networked environments, servers can provide and select content items for display with information resources based on keywords in a search query submitted via a search page by a client device.
 Through content selection management platforms, content providers can choose which of these keywords may get used in selecting these content items of the content provider.
 Content providers can also provide a seed keyword to such content selection management platforms to generate and discover more related keywords.
 These related keywords can get generated and/or discovered using a semantic relationship graph.